All Episodes

 The sky was perfectly clear.

-But if it was not seismic, how does it, Peter help me out here, how does it begin below you and move up?
+But if it was not seismic, how does it, Peter, help me out here, how does it begin below you and move up?

-That's a good question Art, and I don't know, there's a possibility that the percipients are somehow mistaken, that the nature of the sound is such that it incapacitates or overrides or confuses their Their oral capability, their hearing of this event.
+There's a possibility that the percipients are somehow mistaken, that the nature of the sound is such that it incapacitates or overrides or confuses their oral capability, their hearing of this event.

 I don't know, but it was so unusual that I thought our listeners tonight would like to know about this one.